w-hc/pcv/README.md

 - fabric (personal toolkit that needs to be re-factored in)
 - pycocotools

-### Train and Eval

 ~~~python
 python run.py -c train
 python run.py -c evaluate
 ~~~
-will initiate training with the default PCV configuration reported in Table 3 of the paper.
+runs the default PCV configuration reported in Table 3 of the paper.

 ## Bibtex